 For the last four semesters of this degree program, Jazz Ensembles (MUSI 1115) fulfills the remaining four credits (one credit per semester) of the large ensemble requirement.

-Four semesters of applied study in jazz are counted against the eight required semesters of applied study (MUSI 1222/3222).
-Jazz lessons are taught in the third and fourth year of the degree program by members of our current jazz faculty.
+B.A.
+Jazz Emphasis students take two credits of MUSI 1222 for three semesters, consisting of one credit of classical and one credit of jazz lessons.
+A classical jury is required for three semesters.
+In the 4th semester, students take two credits of MUSI 1222 with the appropriate jazz professor, to fucus on the promotional jury requirements.
+MUSI 3222 jazz lessons are taken in the last four semesters, upon promotion.

 Music History Emphasis